Frank Ackerman Papers, 1942-1972 (C3443)

 24 cubic feet (888 folders), 13 audio tapes, 23 audio cassettes, 1 video tape, 7 video cassettes

 The papers of Howard A. Rusk, who developed the field of rehabilitation medicine, include correspondence, photographs, writings, publicity clippings, photographs, speeches, and other materials documenting his work in the field.

 Laura Redden Searing Papers, 1846-1963 (C2290)

-Papers of Laura Redden Searing, a poet and author whose works appeared in numerous newspapers and magazines.
-The papers consist of correspondence, newspaper clippings, photographs, and Searing's writings.
-Also included are correspondence, publicity clippings, and photographs of Searing's daughter, Elsa Searing McGinn.
-This collection is part of the National Women and Media Collection.
+The papers of Laura Redden Searing, a poet and author whose works appeared in numerous newspapers and magazines, consist of correspondence, newspaper clippings, photographs, and Searing’s writings.
+Also included are correspondence, publicity clippings, and photographs of Searing’s daughter, Elsa Searing McGinn.

 Weathers Family Papers, 1920s-2000s (CA6216)